Quest for Fiber: Translating Tom Sawyer

-I told her that I was planning to visit the Island if Amatani this coming weekend.
+I told her that I was planning to visit the Island of Amatani this coming weekend.
 The boat trip is long enough that visitors usually stay overnight in a homestay program that the islanders have arranged.
-This helps the community economically.
-It is customary to bring a gift of fruit, which they cannot raise there, to your homestay family.
+It is customary to bring a gift of fruit to your homestay family.
 I am hoping to continue my encounters with fiber there, so I came up with the idea of taking alpaca fiber as gifts to the women I meet.
 I asked Graciela about this and she agreed that, since they do not raise alpaca on Amatani, that the women would appreciate it.
 She also told me that the Amatani women spin the finest of yarn, and she demonstrated how fine by pulling out a few strands of fiber and twisting them together.
 Oh, I cannot wait!

 So, I picked out four colors of fiber to equal a kilo and paid her 13 soles (about $4.60).
 We sat together for about an hour and then I went over to visit a lady who was selling handspun yarn.
-I picked out a couple balls, one cream and one black, to use in a chullo I want to make out of the gray I have been spinning.
+I picked out a couple balls, one cream and one black, to use in a chullo which I was planning to make out of the gray yarn I have been spinning.

-Saying goodbye, I then walked through the market to make some food purchases for my daily lunches, and caught a combi back to Chucuito.
+Saying goodbye, I then walked through the market to make some food purchases for my daily lunches, and then I caught a combi back to Chucuito.

 Victoria (who preferred not to have her picture taken) also used my new Andean spindle for a while and at that point I had nothing to spin.
 Sitting there with no work reminded me of a very classic American story by Mark Twain.
 In very broken Spanish, I tried to recount Tom Sawyer’s method of snookering his friends into whitewashing the fence.
 The women must have understood, because they all laughed as I pointed out that they were spinning my yarn for me while I watched!